tensorchord/envd-docs/docs/get-started.md

     config.jupyter(password="")
 ```

-Do not forget to destroy the envd container which was lunched before if you edited the `build.envd`.
+Do not forget to destroy the envd container which was launched before if you edited the `build.envd`.

 ```bash
 $ envd destroy